simong21/The-uppercut/_posts/2023-11-09-Kane-On-Fire.md

 ---
 layout: post
-title:  "The Uppercut - A Fitting Finale"
+title:  "The Uppercut - Kane on Fire in Germany"
 ---
 *You can also listen to an audio version of this article on Souncloud!
 [Click here to listen!](https://soundcloud.app.goo.gl/dY3WwTXc4VGG457g9)*